For CustomersFor Customers·5 min read·25 March 2026

 This is the feeling you're paying for.
 Walking in to a room that's been properly looked after.

-A typical 2–3 hour regular clean in a 3-bedroom Horsham home will usually cover:
+A typical 2 to 3 hour regular clean in a 3-bedroom Horsham home usually covers:

-• Hoovering all carpeted areas and hard floors
+• Hoovering carpets and hard floors, then mopping the hard floors

 • Dusting accessible surfaces and skirting boards